Philippines: Sogod Bay [Leyte] + Moalboal [Cebu] + Pangatalan [Palawan] - March 2020

 In need of salt water, I dive these days with nostalgia in my last underwater pictures brought back from the Philippines...
 It was early 2020.
 Before the Covid and the closing of the borders.

-Yes, I was really lucky: I was able to fly out to the Philippines at the end of February 2020, and come back without a hitch a fortnight later.
+Yes, I was really lucky: I was able to fly to the Philippines at the end of February 2020, and come back without a hitch a fortnight later.
 On the eve of the first lockdown in France and at Manila.

 Better late than never.
 One year later, I finally decide to start a series of posts on this blog...
 It was about time!